metrorailings/OwlBlog/content/posts/2020-playoff-preview.md

 It's not exactly hard to figure out why either.
 The Steelers offense is truly one dimensional.
 Pittsburgh doesn't run the ball with any sort of efficacy, nor do they really employ any gadgetry to try and deceive opposing defenses.
 On top of that, the passing game is neutered - Ben Roethlisberger and his weapons have been largely limiting themselves to short (and uninspiring) passes.
 It's these quick throws that have been the one defining feature of their offense.
 And an offense limited to only one vector of attack can be deciphered very easily, as we've seen the past several weeks.

 Dominant defenses can't carry teams alone to the promised land, especially when these teams lack home field advantage or mental toughness.
 Speaking of which...their conviction needs to be questioned.
 The team has fallen apart the past several weeks.
-Should this trend continue across the last two weeks of the regular season, that lack of fortitude combined with that dud offense will likely result in this team making an early exit from the playoffs.
+Should this trend continue across the last two weeks of the regular season, that lack of fortitude combined with a dud offense will likely result in this team making an early exit from the playoffs.

-Still, as with all other playoff teams, we owe them a fair assessment here, if only to try and predict when they'll exit the postseason.

 ***